2ndSightLab/ai-tracker/fixed.md

 6/10/2026 11:15 PM

 🟢 Added new user another $200 plan.
 The reason I'm adding a new user and plan is because AWS does not offer a pay as you go pricing plan.
 When you go over your plan amount it costs more per token.
+This is what you face with AI.
+The initial project is great and works pretty well.
+As it gets more complex it starts falling apart.
+Let's see if I can fix it...

 6/10/2026 9:00 PM